 Anxiety and Other Stress-Related Disorders

-The traumatic experience of being in a serious car crash can have psychological consequences as well.
-Many people develop anxiety disorders, panic disorders, or other stress-related psychological issues from the trauma resulting from the crash.
+The traumatic experience of being in a severe car crash can have psychological consequences as well.
+Many people develop anxiety disorders, panic disorders, or other stress-related psychological issues from the trauma resulting from the collision.

 Hurt in a car crash in Charlotte?
-The attorneys at Johnson & Groninger PLLC can help.
+A Charlotte car accident attorney at Johnson & Groninger PLLC can help.

-If you have been injured in an automobile crash, our Charlotte car accident lawyers can help.
-Being in a crash and recovering from your injuries are stressful enough; you shouldn’t have to worry about fighting your case by yourself on top of that.
+If you have been injured in an automobile crash, our Charlotte car accident attornies can help.
+Being in a collision and recovering from your injuries are stressful enough; you shouldn’t have to worry about fighting your case by yourself on top of that.

 A North Carolina personal injury attorney from Johnson & Groninger PLLC can help you in the battle to win your case, getting you the maximum compensation available after your injury.

 With five staff attorneys, our team has decades of experience.
-Plus, the firm itself just celebrated its 10-year anniversary.
-Valerie Johnson and Ann Groninger, who have been practicing law together for 20 years, have been recognized on the list of Best Lawyers in America for multiple years in a row.
+Plus, the firm itself just celebrated its 10th anniversary.
+Valerie Johnson and Ann Groninger, who have been practicing law together for 20 years, have been recognized on the Best Lawyers in America list for multiple years.

-If you were hurt in a crash and need legal representation, call us at (704) 200-2009 to schedule a case consultation with one of our attorneys.
-Don’t wait until the medical bills start to pile up—call our Charlotte car accident attorneys today!
+If you were hurt in a crash and need legal representation, call us at (704) 200-2009 to schedule a case consultation with an experienced Charlotte car accident attorney with Johnson & Groninger.
+Don’t wait until the medical bills pile up—call today!